Thyroid Lumps & Neck Nodules

 Evaluation of a thyroid nodule will involve a combination of clinical assessment, imaging, and laboratory tests:

-• Thyroid Blood Test: Thyroid hormone level in the blood could be indicative of abnormal thyroid function, which could be due to a nodule.
+• Thyroid Blood Test: Thyroid hormone levels in the blood could be indicative of abnormal thyroid function, which could be due to a nodule.

 • Thyroid Function Tests: Assess the gland’s hormone production levels to determine if the nodule is affecting thyroid function.